shdrn2402/Eight-week-SQL-challenge/Case Study #3-Foodie-Fi/README.md

 Annual growth of the company can be measured through metrics such as:

-- clients churn rate
+- clients churn rate (calculated as a percentage of customers who churned relative to the total customer base for the year),
-- subscribers amount change
+- subscribers amount change (absolute number of new customers added during the year),
-- revenue calculation
+- revenue calculation (total revenue generated across all subscription plans).

 We limit the analysis to the year 2020 to focus on complete data for a full calendar year.
 This approach avoids the influence of partial data from 2021, ensuring a more accurate and consistent representation of the company's growth dynamics.